santhru135/RAG-chatbot/README.md

 # RAG-chatbot
-Answer based on the given database
+Answer based on the given document